"The

 How often have I, too, missed a chance to cheer someone?
 To lift a burden and help a

 neighbor through a hard spot?
 Im sure the answer is "too often."
-I get so
+When I

-engrossed in my own schedule that its easy to forget others.
+get engrossed in my own schedule, its easy to forget others.

-We recently went through five years when either my wife or I were sick continuously,
+In one five-year period when either my wife or I were sick continuously, unable to

-Later, a young woman from the congregation told us shed heard we were sick.
-She
+Later, a young woman from the congregation told us shed heard we were sick and

 The response?
 "What do you want THAT for?"

 It left us feeling "that church doesnt care!"
-And it caused both us and
+And that behavior caused

 "Make the most of today.
 Translate your good intentions into actual